scijs/ndarray-linear-solve/readme.markdown

 # ndarray-linear-solve

-solve a linear system with a cached LU decomposition
+solve a linear system with LU decomposition

 This module provides a convenience layer on top of [ndarray-crout-decomposition](https://npmjs.org/package/ndarray-crout-decomposition)